alxndr/blog/ante-kulupu-so.md

       0. [Acknowledgements](#acknowledgements)
       0. [Notes](#notes)
 ---

+mi ante toki e lipu Ante Kulupu So a!

 周易 "The Changes of Zhou": each hexagram's 卦辭 initial commentary, from the Chinese classic 易經 (Yi Jing / I Ching)